scarletstudio/transithealth/docs/pages/new_question.md

 - One of the constants is a mapping of city areas to colors, for the bar chart.
     - This color palette was generated using [David Nichols' tool "Coloring for Colorblindness"](https://davidmathlogic.com/colorblind) to improve accessibility for users with color blindness.
 The website also lets you simulate how a color palette might look for users with different kinds of colorblindness.
     - For more on accessibility, check out [this guide](accessibility.md).
+- The parent of a question component passes it a method through props called `setContentIsLoading()` which lets the child update the loading state of its parent.
+- The constant `RIDESHARE_COLS` is a list of objects that define the columns of the `Table` component.
+- The variable `errorMsg` shows an error notification if there is an error message from the API request, otherwise it shows nothing.

 For help developing your question component, check out these guides: